NVIDIA/NeMo/docs/source/asr/configs.rst

 Conformer-CTC
 ~~~~~~~~~~~~~

-You may find the config files for Conformer-CTC model with character-based encoding and word-piece encoding at ``<NeMo_git_root>/examples/asr/conf/conformer/conformer_ctc_char.yaml`` and ``<NeMo_git_root>/examples/asr/conf/conformer/conformer_ctc_bpe.yaml`` respectively.
+You may find the config files for Conformer-CTC model with character-based encoding and sub-word encoding at ``<NeMo_git_root>/examples/asr/conf/conformer/conformer_ctc_char.yaml`` and ``<NeMo_git_root>/examples/asr/conf/conformer/conformer_ctc_bpe.yaml`` respectively.
 Some components of the configs of `Conformer-CTC <./models.html#Conformer-CTC>`__ including
 datasets (train_ds, validation_ds, and test_ds), opimizer (optim), augmentation (spec_augment), decoder, trainer, and exp_manager are
 similar to other ASR models like `QuartzNet <./models.html#QuartzNet>`__.
-There should be a tokenizer section which you may specify the tokenizer if you want to use word-piece encoding instead of character-based encoding.
+There should be a tokenizer section which you may specify the tokenizer if you want to use sub-word encoding instead of character-based encoding.

 The encoder section includes the details about the Conformer-CTC encoder architecture.
 You may find more info on this section in the config files and also here :doc:`./api.html#nemo.collections.asr.modules.ConformerEncoder`.